-Section 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
+Section 10.554(1)(i)1, Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
 No audit findings or recommendations were noted in the preceding annual financial audit report.

-Financial Condition
+Financial Condition and Management

-Section 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor General, require that we apply appropriate procedures and report the results of our determination as to whether or not the City has met one of more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific conditions met.
+Section 10.554(1)(i)5.a and 10.556(7), Rules of the Auditor General, require us to apply appropriate procedures and communicate the results of our determination as to whether or not the City has met one of more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific conditions met.
 In connection with our audit, we determined that the City did not meet any of the conditions described in Section 218.503(1), Florida Statutes.

 Pursuant to Sections 10.554(1)(i)5.c. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures.
 It is management's responsibility to monitor the City's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
-This assessment was done as of the fiscal year end.